sjsyrek/haskell-study-startup/README.md

 You may optionally prepare a [skeleton code file](https://github.com/sjsyrek/study-haskell-nyc/blob/master/ch17/ch17.hs) to fill in during the meeting.
 This is where a projector comes in handy.
 The [`InstanceSigs`](https://downloads.haskell.org/~ghc/8.0.2/docs/html/users_guide/glasgow_exts.html#ghc-flag--XInstanceSigs) GHC extension is especially useful for this purpose.
 As usual, you should evenly divide your screen real estate between the PDF of the Haskell Book and your REPL and/or code file.
 Make sure you give everyone a chance to contribute in your meetings, including (perhaps especially) the reluctant, lest a few dominant personalities start to take over.
 Be patient.
 Be supportive.
 Have fun.
 Go out for a snack or a drink afterward.
 Carry on.

+**Teaching and participant conduct**

+Teaching is something that you may or may not get better at with practice.
+For most study group coordinators, your best bet is to assume the literal role of _coordinator_ and not try to teach (that is, lecture).
+You'll have enough to do just making sure your meetings run smoothly.
+For smaller-scale interactions, try to listen and meet learners on their own terms.
+[Chris Done](http://chrisdone.com/posts/teaching) has written an interesting blog post on the subject.
+I'm not completely convinced of the efficacy of the Socratic method, but I certainly agree that it's counter-productive to give away the answers to tough problems.

+You should probably decide on some behavioral guidelines for your group beforehand, so participants have at least tacitly agreed to be kind and cooperative.
+The [Recurse Center's social rules](https://www.recurse.com/manual#sub-sec-social-rules) are a good place to start.
+If you feel the need to extend my own rather vague formulations, then do so.
+But never let rules prevent you from enforcing decorum or, conversely, compel you to act against your better judgment.

 ### Find an existing study group

 The following list of study groups have adopted or adapted the format and guidelines proposed in this repo.
 Any group may submit a pull request to be added to the list.
 A listing here does not constitute an endorsement.